Devristo/phpws/README.md

 Known Issues
 -------------
   * SSL support not well field tested.
+See issue #11 if you have any problems getting it running.
   * Lacks ORIGIN checking (can be implemented manually in onConnect using getHeaders(), just disconnect the user when you dont like the Origin header)
   * No support for extension data from the HyBi specs.